ps-actions-sandbox/ActionsFundamentals/README.md

 - A laptop (Windows, Mac, or Linux)
 - A free account for https://github.com
-- It is recommended to have a second screen for the gand-on labs
+- It is recommended to have a second screen for the hand-on labs